chroniclesofcode/cdb/README.md

 # TO-DO

 - research storage capabilities
-- functionality to dynamically read the column types of a table and take that as input.
-Currently it's string,int,int
 - get rid of key-value pair dynamics (since we are not a kv db)

 - persist/read the data using shared memory